FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

 # Supported Types and Operations

-The library exposes utility functions for FHE operations.
-The goal of the library is to provide a seamless developer experience for writing smart contracts that can operate on confidential data.
+The Fhenix library provides utility functions for implementing FHE operations.
+The intention is to provide a seamless developer experience for writing smart contracts that can operate on confidential data.

 ## Types

 The library provides a type system that is checked both at compile time and at run time.
-The structure and operations related to these types are described in this sections.

-We currently support encrypted integers of bit length up to 256 bits and special types such as `ebool` and `eaddress`.
+Fhenix currently supports encrypted integers up to 256 bits and special types such as `ebool` and `eaddress`.

-The encrypted integers behave as much as possible as Solidity's integer types.
-However, behaviour such as "revert on overflow" is not supported as this would leak some information of the encrypted integers.
-Therefore, arithmetic on `euint` types is [unchecked](https://docs.soliditylang.org/en/latest/control-structures.html#checked-or-unchecked-arithmetic), i.e. there is wrap-around on overlow.
+The encrypted integers behave as closely as possible to Solidity's integer types.
+However, behavior such as "revert on overflow" is not supported as this would leak some information about the encrypted integers.
+Therefore, arithmetic performed on `euint` types is unchecked, meaning there is wrap-around on overflow.
+In other words, if a calculation exceeds the maximum value that can be stored, it will start again from the minimum value, and vice versa.

-In the back-end, encrypted integers are FHE ciphertexts.
+In the backend, encrypted integers are FHE ciphertexts.
 The library abstracts away the ciphertexts and presents pointers to ciphertexts, or ciphertext handles, to the smart contract developer.
-The `euint`, `ebool` and `eaddress` types are _wrappers_ over these handles.
+The `euint`, `ebool` and `eaddress` types are wrappers over these handles.
 <table>
 <tr><th colspan="2"> Supported types </th></tr>
 <tr><td>